Coronavirus suddenly upends campaign themes for both parties

 Both concede it's hard to get people's attention, but each said they are already sharpening their appeals to voters.

-During tough times, people "remember what the important things are, and that's God, country and family," Garcia, a Trump supporter and former Navy fighter pilot, said in an interview.
+During tough times, people "retrench their patriotic feelings and remember what the important things are, and that's God, country and family," Garcia, a Trump supporter and former Navy fighter pilot, said in an interview.
 "We're all on the same team."

-"Patriotism alone doesn't set food on people's tables," said Smith, a state assemblywoman.
-She said that Trump's virus response has put the U.S. "woefully behind" the infection and that it's time for "a reckoning on what effective government looks like."
+Smith, a state assemblywoman, said Americans will "rise to the occasion" but added, "Patriotism alone doesn't set food on people's tables."
+She said Trump's virus response has put the U.S. "woefully behind" the infection and it's time for "a reckoning on what effective government looks like."

 Both parties say it's too early to know if the virus will be contained and the economy resuscitated by the time voters focus on the fall campaigns — and whether they'll blame or laud Trump and the GOP for the outcome.